Teodorico Pedrini: His last years

 In 1723 Pedrini bought the residence at the Church of Our Lady of Mount Carmel, Beijing (popularly called Xitang or 'Western Church'), where he established the first non-Jesuit church in Beijing.

-Towards the end of his life Pedrini reconciled himself with the Jesuit missionaries, without denying his faithfulness to the Holy See, which had brought him so many problems in all his life, especially from 1714 to 1721.
+Towards the end of his life, Pedrini reconciled himself with the Jesuit missionaries, without denying his faithfulness to the Holy See, which had brought him so many problems in all his life, especially from 1714 to 1721.

-Pedrini died during the night of December 10, 1746, in his house at the Church of Our Lady of Mount Carmel without ever returning to Italy, and was buried in the Jesuits' Zhalan Cemetery in Beijing, at the expenses of the Qianlong Emperor.
+Pedrini died during the night of December 10, 1746, in his house at the Church of Our Lady of Mount Carmel without ever returning to Italy, and was buried in the Jesuits' Zhalan Cemetery in Beijing, at the expense of the Qianlong Emperor.

 Pedrini's gravestone, visible till the first part of last century in the wall of the All Saints Church, does not exist anymore.

 The mission and the music

 Pedrini was a missionary in China from 1710 to 1746, the year of his death.
-His importance in the first half of 18th century is connected with two main fields:
+His importance in the first half of the 18th century is connected with two main fields:

 History of the church

-The doctrinal issues involving the Mission in China in the period between the end of 17th century and the beginning of the 18th century saw Teodorico Pedrini as one of its main characters.
+The doctrinal issues involving the Mission in China in the period between the end of the 17th century and the beginning of the 18th century saw Teodorico Pedrini as one of its main characters.

 The so-called Chinese rites controversy concerned the way in which the Christian religious practice was to be considered, especially in connection to the Chinese practice of Confucian origin, which the Jesuits, following Matteo Ricci's teaching, were willing to permit to the converted Christians.

 Pedrini was one of the few missionaries who kept to the directives of the Holy See in that regard, which had repeatedly forbidden (first with the Decree Cum Deus Optimus in 1704, then with the bullae Ex Illa Die in 1715, and Ex Quo Singulari in 1742) the mixture of Christian and Confucian practices.
-His fidelity to the decisions of Rome brought to Pedrini beatings and imprisonment.
+His fidelity to the decisions of Rome brought beatings and imprisonment to Pedrini.
 In the most delicate period of the controversy, Pedrini was the main representative of Propaganda Fide in Beijing; in such a position he held regular epistolary contacts with the Vatican.

 As missionary to the Chinese court, Pedrini carried out also another important project: in 1723 he bought a large residence where he opened to the cult the first non-Jesuit church in Beijing: the Church of Our Lady of Mount Carmel (Xitang or the "Western Church").
-The church was destroyed twice after his death and was twice re-built.
+The church was destroyed twice after his death and was twice rebuilt.
 It is still standing nowadays, and after a recent restoration, it has been opened again exactly in the same place where Pedrini built it: at n° 130 of Xizhimennei Dajie, one of the largest avenues of the Chinese capital city, on the way between the Forbidden City and the Old Summer Palace, in those times the emperor's residence.
 Still readable on one of the sidewalls in the church, an inscription reminds the visitors of the name of its founder.